iree-org/iree/docs/developing_iree/benchmarking.md

   -o /tmp/fullyconnected.vmfb
 ```

-and then benchmark all exported dispatch function (and all exported functions)
+and then benchmark all exported dispatch functions (and all exported functions)
 in that module:

 ```